Machong railway station

-Machong railway station (麻涌站 (Máchōng Zhàn)) is a station on Guangzhou–Huizhou intercity railway located in Machong, Dongguan, Guangdong, China.
-The station opened on 26 May 2024, and is operated by Guangdong Intercity Railway Operation Co., Ltd.
+Machong railway station (麻涌站 (Máchōng Zhàn)) is a railway station on Guangzhou–Huizhou intercity railway located in Machong, Dongguan, Guangdong, China.
+The station opened on 26 May 2024, and is operated by Guangdong Intercity.

 History

 Construction of Machong Station started on 4 March 2018, and the main structure was topped out on 11 July 2019.

 Entrances/exits

 The station has 4 points of entry/exit, located on the north and south sides of the station.
 Currently only the western entrances/exits are used.
 Both exits are accessible via elevators.